spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/vmware-vsphere-airgap-instructions.md

 3. Right-click on your cluster or resource group and select **Deploy OVF Template**.

 4. In the **Deploy OVF Template** wizard, enter the following URL to import the Operating System (OS) and Kubernetes distribution OVA required for the installation.
+Contact your support representative to learn if the version of Palette you are installing requires a new OS and Kubernetes OVA.

     Consider the following example for reference.